 Associate Professor and Associate Chair for Curriculum.
-[University Teaching Award 2002/2003; Loretta Ellias Award for Excellence in Teaching 1998/1999] Received his M.S. in biology from the University of Illinois in 1979 and his Ph.D. in genetics from Indiana University in 1983.
+Received his M.S. in biology from the University of Illinois in 1979 and his Ph.D. in genetics from Indiana University in 1983.
 After postdoctoral work at the Carnegie Institution of Washington's Department of Embryology, he joined the faculty at FSU in 1986.
 The research in his lab focuses on an unusual repetitive DNA transcript from the newt, which catalyzes its own site-specific cleavage.
 His work addresses a number of interesting questions, including the role of catalytic RNA during the evolution of macromolecular systems, the mechanism of RNA catalysis, and the evolution of the highly repetitive component of the eucaryotic genome.